chaoyuim/ords_in_docker/README.md

 YOURPASSFORORDS_PUBLIC_USER
 to your own settings.

-In the tnsnames.ora file , remeber to change the HOSTIP
+In the tnsnames.ora file , remeber to change the YOURHOSTID

 once done,
 To Build